DeepakRajole/Superstore_Sales_analysis/README.md

 * **SQL** for analyzing business problem statement
 * **Power BI** for visualization of business problem statement
 * **Word document** for documentation
-## Thank You Note
-Thank you for exploring this portfolio project!
-For more in-depth analysis, please refer to the SQL and Power BI files provided.